How to Prevent Damping Off in Seed Trays and Starter Pots

 Frequently Asked Questions

-What is the fastest way to prevent damping off in seed trays?
+What is the fastest way to prevent damping off in seed trays and starter pots?

-The quickest improvements are to use a sterile mix, water less often, and increase airflow.
-These three steps address the most common causes of damping off in seed trays.
+The fastest improvements are to use a sterile seed-starting mix, water less often, and increase airflow.
+Those three changes address the most common causes of damping off in seed trays and starter pots.

 Can I reuse seed trays if I wash them?

 Yes, but only after thorough cleaning and disinfection.
-Remove all old roots and media first.
+Remove all old media and root residue first.
 Dirty trays can carry pathogens from one sowing to the next.

 Is bottom watering better for preventing damping off?

 Often, yes.
 Bottom watering helps keep stems and leaves drier, which reduces the chance of disease.
-It should still be done carefully so the mix does not remain saturated.
+Just be careful not to leave trays sitting in water for too long.

 Should I remove humidity domes after germination?

-Usually yes.
-Humidity domes are useful during sprouting, but once seedlings emerge they should be vented or removed to improve airflow and lower disease risk.
+Usually, yes.
+Humidity domes help during sprouting, but after most seedlings emerge they should be vented or removed so the air can circulate.

 Can damping off spread from one tray to another?